mejand/esp-home-packages/README.md

 - PIR: provides an occupancy sensor for a PIR connected to an input pin
 - Presence: provides a combines presence sensor based on a PIR and Radar sensor
 - VELUX cover: provides a cover entity for controlling a Velux remote with ESP8266
+- [APDS9960](#APDS9960): provides proximity and gesture sensors as well as a light level sensor

 ### Utils
 #### Provides